 The Rapid’s GO!Bus is a shared ride, ADA paratransit service designed to provide a comparable transportation experience for individuals whose disabilities prevent them from accessing a fixed-route bus.

-Providing about 340,000 rides annually, the GO!Bus service is also available to seniors aged 65 and older, companions of qualified riders, personal care attendants, and service animals.
+The GO!Bus service is also available to seniors aged 65 and older, companions of qualified riders, personal care attendants, and service animals.

 Each GO!Bus is equipped with a lift located at the rear of the bus and operators also provide extra assistance to riders who may need help getting to the bus from a residence.